JGefroh/angular-styleguide/README.md

 * Place route definitions in their respective `module.js` files.
 * Don't be afraid to enhance `$state` via `.run` and give it additional functionality (such as methods to set titles or slugs).
 * Use resolves to retrieve data where appropriate.

+## Components
+* I see no great advantage in using them, yet.